jalal246/js-interview/basice-part-3.md

 });
 ```

-## 3) How does object inherit from another object without invoking a constructor
+## 3) How does object inherit from another object without invoking a constructor?

 > Object.create()